-A healthy, protein-packed, recipe for Beef Egg Muffins with a southwestern flair using lean ground beef, eggs, cheese, and spices.
+A healthy, protein-packed, recipe for flavorful Crustless Southwest Quiche Muffins using lean ground beef, eggs, cheese, and spices.
 This recipe was created in partnership with Beef.
 It's What's For Dinner on behalf of The Beef Checkoff.
 I have been compensated for this post, but all opinions are my own.

-I'm pretty much addicted to these Southwest Beef and Egg Muffins.
-They are super easy to make and have so much more flavor than plain scrambled eggs.
+I'm pretty much addicted to these easy grab-and-go mini quiches.
+They are super simple to make and have so much more flavor than plain scrambled eggs.
 I eat eggs almost every day for breakfast, but I love adding other lean proteins to them, like lean ground beef, to jazz up the flavor and boost the protein content.

 Protein is great for satiety, but did you know that getting 20-30 grams of lean protein at each meal for women and 40-60 grams per meal for men can actually help promote lean body mass and aid in weight loss?